cogentcore/core/docs/content/2-widgets/text-fields.md

 gi.NewTextField(parent).SetPlaceholder("Jane Doe")
 ```

-You can set the starting text of a text field:
+You can set the text of a text field:

 ```Go
 gi.NewTextField(parent).SetText("Hello, world!")